pixelfreak/steezy.williamkhoe.com/README.md

 Here is the list:
 - Search does not currently work for middle-of-the-word query.
-- Search filter based on Level
+- Search filter based on Level.
 - Track percentage of class video that user has actually watched.
 - Display progress UI for all videos in `/classes` when user is logged in.
 - Lazy-load all images.
 Use WebP and srcset to optimize for smaller screen.